expecting-snow/ohmyguid/README.md

 Use the command 'OhMyGuid: LookUp' to enter a guid and look it up.

-Use the command 'OhMyGuid: Refresg' when switching Microsoft Entra ID tenants.
+Use the command 'OhMyGuid: Refresh' when switching Microsoft Entra ID tenants.